-Podcasting is super hot but many skilled podcasters aren’t using social media to its advantage to build their podcast tribe.
+Podcasting is super hot, but many skilled podcasters aren't using social media to its advantage to build their podcast tribe.
 Although the main focus is the podcast, it really helps to have a website, social media, and visual brand to grow your podcast to its full potential.
-Here are seven smart ways that you can improve your podcast promotion that are totally doable.
+Here are seven innovative ways to improve your podcast promotion that are totally doable.

 Craft titles with creativity

 Think beyond the name of your podcast when crafting titles for each episode.

 Utility has its place, but you need to entice people to listen to your podcast.
 Having a uniform title format can be beneficial, but don't forget the creative element of crafting a title for your podcast.

 Skip the episode number for social shares